1. CUSTOMIZE YOUR TOOLBARS

 6. SELECTING OBJECTS

-7. WORKING WITH SCALE
+7. DRAWING SCALE

 Note : The scale is saved with each document.